RockefellerArchiveCenter/processing-manual/processing.md

 \*Transferring Material to the Library Collection is a legacy practice no longer followed or recommended\*

 - All pertinent books, brochures, grant reports, journals, pamphlets, papers, periodicals, reprints, studies, and publications found in an archival collection should be retained within the body of the originating collection.
-- Previous practice to care for these materials as Library items had a detrimental impact on access and often resulted in the loss of originating context.
+- Previous practice of caring for these materials as Library items had a detrimental impact on access and often resulted in the loss of originating context.

 #### Archival Materials to be retained within paper-based collections